ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 * `sort` might have one or two optional arguments - one for a comparison function and/or one for a a key function.
 (A key function is unnecessary if you have a comparison, but it might be convenient.)

+    Actually, we can't distinguish a comparison function from a key function based on the types, here.
+There's nothing stopping someone from writing an `Ord` instance for `a -> Ordering`, and then `sort compare [...]` might refer to either of the two-argument forms.
+I'm just going to ignore that problem though.

     ```haskell
     sort :: Ord a => [a] -> [a]
     sort :: (a -> a -> Ordering) -> [a] -> [a]